aqilahqi/kaya-reports-list/README.md

 Welcome!
 This is my submission for the **Kaya Frontend Engineer Assessment**.

 This app loads a list of reports.
 Click on any report to view its full details!
-It’s built with Vue 3, Quasar, and Pinia.
+It’s built with Vue 3, Quasar Framework, and Pinia.

 🌐 **Live Demo:** [Netlify](https://kaya-report-list.netlify.app/)